-- Number of Shares Available for Grant under Existing Plan: As of the Record Date, 736,091 shares remained available for issuance under the 2019 Incentive Plan.
-There were no shares available to grant under prior incentive plans. - Number of Outstanding Awards Under All Plans: As of the Record Date, there were 13,155,696 outstanding stock options, which had a weighted average exercise price of \$17.96 and a weighted average remaining contractual life of 7.30 years, and there were 931,384 RSU awards outstanding. - Burn Rate: Burn rate measures our usage of shares for our stock plans as a percentage of our outstanding shares.
-For 2019, 2018, and 2017, our burn rate was 3.42%, 1.95%, and 2.88%, respectively, resulting in an average annual burn rate of 2.75% over a three-year period.
+- Number of Shares Available for Grant under Existing Plan: As of the Record Date, 2,316,343 shares remained available for issuance under the 2019 Incentive Plan.
+There were no shares available to grant under prior incentive plans. - Number of Outstanding Awards Under All Plans: As of the Record Date, there were 15,759,846 outstanding stock options, which had a weighted average exercise price of \$22.47 and a weighted average remaining contractual life of 7.03 years, there were 1,175,931 RSU awards outstanding, and there were 271,615 PSU awards outstanding at the target level. - Burn Rate: Burn rate measures our usage of shares for our stock plans as a percentage of our outstanding shares.
+For 2021, 2020 and 2019, our burn rate was 3.15%, 4.05%, and 3.42%, respectively, resulting in an average annual burn rate of 3.54% over a three-year period.
 The rates were calculated by dividing the number of shares subject to awards granted during the year net of forfeitures and cancellations by the weighted average number of shares outstanding during the year.